Urease: Occurrence and applications in agriculture

 Urea is found naturally in the environment and is also artificially introduced, comprising more than half of all synthetic nitrogen fertilizers used globally.
 Heavy use of urea is thought to promote eutrophication, despite the observation that urea is rapidly transformed by microbial ureases, and thus usually does not persist.
 Environmental urease activity is often measured as an indicator of the health of microbial communities.
 In the absence of plants, urease activity in soil is generally attributed to heterotrophic microorganisms, although it has been demonstrated that some chemoautotrophic ammonium oxidizing bacteria are capable of growth on urea as a sole source of carbon, nitrogen, and energy.

 Inhibition in fertilizers

 The inhibition of urease is a significant goal in agriculture because the rapid breakdown of urea-based fertilizers is wasteful and environmentally damaging.
 Phenyl phosphorodiamidate and N-(n-butyl)thiophosphoric triamide are two such inhibitors.

 Biomineralization

 By promoting the formation of calcium carbonate, ureases are potentially useful for biomineralization-inspired processes.
-Notably, micro-biologically induced formation of calcium carbonate can be used in making bioconcrete.
+Notably, microbiologically induced formation of calcium carbonate can be used in making bioconcrete.